Inter IKEA Holding: IKEA of Sweden

-IKEA of Sweden A.B. is responsible for designing, developing and making home furnishing products for IKEA.
+IKEA of Sweden AB is responsible for designing, developing and making home furnishing products for IKEA.
 The company is based in Älmhult, Sweden.
-The company was founded in 1943.
+The company was founded in 1960.

 IKEA Supply

 IKEA Supply A.G. is responsible for supplying IKEA products to IKEA franchises.
 It owns many distribution centers around the world.
 It is based in Switzerland.

 IKEA Industry

-IKEA Industry A.B. produces 10-12% of the IKEA range of products.
+IKEA Industry AB produces 10-12% of the IKEA range of products.
 The company mostly focuses on wooden furniture.
 It was founded in 1991 as Swedwood International AB.
-The company name was changed from Swedwood International AB to IKEA Industry A.B. in September 2013.
+The company name was changed from Swedwood International AB to IKEA Industry AB in September 2013.
 The company has always been based in Sweden.

 IKEA Marketing and Communication

 IKEA Marketing and Communication AB (formerly IKEA Communications AB) creates and maintains IKEA communication for customers and other IKEA organizations.
-Its best known product is the IKEA Catalogue.
-Its other responsibilities include the IKEA website, apps, brochures, TV commercials, and assembly instructions.
+Its responsibilities include the IKEA website, apps, brochures, TV commercials, and assembly instructions.
 It is based in Sweden.
 It is a Promoter Member of the Khronos Group.